Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    encrypting or transcoding the streams.
    Other example operations include watermarking,
    content insertion and generating streaming manifests
-   based on [[!MPEGDASH]] or HLS  [[!RFC8216]].
+   based on [!MPEGDASH] or HLS [!RFC8216].
    What is typical of these operations is that they actively inspect,
    or modify the media content and may
    generate new derived media content.
    In this workflow it is important
    to convey mediadata and metadata that
-   assists such active media processing operations.
+   assist such active media processing operations.
    This workflow type is addressed
-   in the first profile referred to as CMAF ingest.
+   in the first interface referred to as CMAF ingest.

    In the second workflow using DASH or HLS ingest,